 Members should be aware that there is no honorarium for the CORE Health Services Team.
 An honorarium often exists for those therapists dedicated to a particular NSO.
 This is in part because of the much larger time commitment that a dedicated therapist has with that NSO to get to a Major Games.

 Then we have members who comment that they don't live near a training centre.
-I would ask them to go back and review our selection criteria.
+I would ask them to go back and review our nomination criteria.
 You'll notice that there is a good blend of different scoring opportunities offered to our members no matter what stream that you decide to work within, NSO, core, large or small games.
 But it all starts with a first step.
 Just begin!

 Ed Ratz CSTMA Selections Chair

-Major Game Selections
+Major Game Nominations

-Only members in good standing will be considered in order to allow for an objective ranking system of applicants for all Games with a scoring system has been developed by the Selections Committee Chair.
+Only members in good standing will be considered in order to allow for an objective ranking system of applicants for all Games with a scoring system has been developed by the Nominations Committee Chair.
 Final Selection is made by the Chief Therapist, Chief Medical Officer & Medical Missions of the CORE Health Services Team (HST).
 Although the CSMTA may rank the Members based on the scoring system, the managing CORE HST may make choices and re-rank those members based on their particular needs for that event.
 This means that just because you were ranked #1 by the CSMTA does not mean that you will be chosen for the event you applied for.

 Sport Candidates who have collected 350hrs and passed their written exam, may apply to Minor Games only (Canada only), Sport Fellow members may apply to ALL Games (Major & Minor).

 Sport candidate members from Quebec are only eligible to apply for “National events” (within Canada) i.e. Canada Games (provincial or national) outside of their own Province, until the 1000 hrs. of education have been collected, the completion of the CSMTA Education Program courses and the written exam.